OctoBanon-Main/mefedroniy-client/README.md

 ## See also

-- [Racinfo](https://racinfo.kostyazero.com/) - Unofficial website (not affiliated with Sugoma, creator of RAC, or Forbirdden/Meexreay, owners of similar hubs).
-Comprehensive documentation on the RAC protocol, including client and server implementations.
+- [Racinfo](https://racinfo.kostyazero.com/) - Unofficial RAC protocol hub by kostya-zero (not affiliated with Sugoma, creator of RAC, or Forbirdden/Meexreay).
+Provides comprehensive documentation including client/server implementations.

 - [Forbirdden's RAC-hub](https://the-stratosphere-solutions.github.io/RAC-Hub/) - List of all clients and servers for RAC
 - [MeexReay's RAC-hub](https://meexreay.github.io/RAC-Hub/) - List of all clients and servers for RAC (MeexReay's fork)